KlabautermannSW/weather23k/README.md

 [OPEN2300 library](http://lavrsen.dk/foswiki/bin/view/Open2300/WebHome) implemented by
 Kenneth Lavrsen for a long time.

-However the compiling time on a [Raspberry Pi](http://www.raspberrypi.org/)was to long because in the source there are lots of gadgets that I never needed.
-Additionally the drivers included in the library are for Linux as for winows.
-The last I need no more.
+When workinh on the program I felt the compiling time on a [Raspberry Pi](http://www.raspberrypi.org/) was to long because in the source there are lots of gadgets that I never needed.
+Additionally the drivers included in the library are for Linux as for Winows.
+The last I do not need any more.

 So I decided to use the [OPEN2300 library](http://lavrsen.dk/foswiki/bin/view/Open2300/WebHome) as a base for my own development.
 I emphasized well structured and fast as possible code for my project.
-That resulted in some modules that fulfills the following criteria:
+That resulted in some modules that fulfill the following criteria :
-- code is for Linux only
+- code is implemented for Linux only
 - the project has a precisely defined structure using separate directories
-- functions that belong together are collected in the same module (source and include files)
+- functions that belong together are collected in the same module (source and include file)
 - functions and data used exclusive in one module are declared as static there
-- the API contains external neeeded functions and type declarations only ns- und Typdeklarationen
+- the API contains external needed functions and type declarations only
 - there is no function inside a module that is called only once

 From this thoughts the program "weather23k" came into existence.
 It is not a